Transplants may be

 Immunosuppressants must usually be continued long after transplantation, but initially high doses can be reduced a few weeks after the procedure, and low doses can be continued indefinitely unless rejection occurs.
 Further reduction of immunosuppressant doses long after transplantation and protocols for inducing tolerance of donor organs are under study.

-A high dose is usually given at the time of transplantation, then is reduced gradually to a maintenance dose, which is given indefinitely.
+A high dose of corticosteroids is usually given at the time of transplantation, then the dose is reduced gradually to a maintenance dose, which is given indefinitely.
 Several months after transplantation, corticosteroids can be given on alternate days; this regimen helps prevent growth restriction in children.
 If rejection occurs, high doses are reinstituted.

 These drugs (cyclosporine, tacrolimus) block T-cell transcription processes required for production of cytokines, thereby selectively inhibiting T-cell proliferation and activation.

 Cyclosporine is the most commonly used drug in heart and lung transplantation.
 It can be given alone but is usually given with other drugs (eg, azathioprine, prednisone), so that lower, less toxic doses can be used.
 The initial dose is reduced to a maintenance dose soon after transplantation.
 The drug is metabolized by the cytochrome P-450 3A enzyme, and blood levels are affected by many other drugs.